Manchester, NH DWI/DUI Lawyers

 After you are initially stopped by the police, you will be asked incriminating questions without any Miranda advisement of rights and without any immediate right to consult with an attorney.
 You will then be subjected to a series of "field sobriety tests" under physically and emotionally difficult conditions -- tests which may be nearly impossible for most people to satisfactorily perform under the best of circumstances.
 You may then be given a hand-held preliminary breath test ("PBT").

-After being arrested, you will be requested to submit to breath or blood testing, usually at the police station -- and, again, without any right to speak with a NH criminal defense attorney.
+After being arrested, you will be requested to submit to breath or blood testing, usually at the police station -- and, again, without any right to speak with a New Hampshire DUI lawyer.
 Contrary to popular belief, the breathalyzers used by the police are not always accurate and many officers administering them are unfamiliar with the proper procedures.
 If you refuse, or if the police feel you are not cooperating to their satisfaction, a blood test is often requested.
 If the breath test is .08% or over, or if there is a blood sample withdrawn or a refusal reported, the police may confiscate your license and issue you a notice of suspension and a 30-day temporary license.